 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

-Associate degree in fisheries technology or closely related field.
+Associate degree in fisheries technology, biology or closely allied field.

-Three years of education towards a Bachelor’s degree in fisheries or closely related field.
+Three years of education towards a Bachelor’s degree in fisheries, biology or closely allied field.

 Successful completion of a fish culture program from a vocational school.